sofianedjerbi/CloudPractitionerNotes/README.md

-# CloudPractitionerNotes
+# Cloud Practitioner Notes
-Notes for the AWS Cloud Practitioner Certification
+Notes for the AWS Cloud Practitioner Certification.
+A huge cheatsheet ready to use.